Hard Asset Reserve

 Protection to the client

-The margin required to fund a celebrity media footprint is the margin the client pays.
+The margin required to fund a national-media footprint is the margin the client would pay.
 The Office does not run that math.

 07